The Thorn Exotic quest is now available, so here’s how to get it.

 Thorn was a favourite of Crucible champions in Destiny, and it looks like the Destiny 2 version is going to pack the same punch.

-Thes intrinsic perk for Thorn is Mark of the Devourer.
-This causes rounds to pierce the target and deal more damage over time, with kills by Thorn leaving behind Remnants.
+Thes intrinsic perk for Thorn is Mark of the Devourer, where rounds pierce the target and deal more damage over time and kills by Thorn leaving behind Remnants.

 Its main trait, Soul Devourer, absorbs these remnants, partially refilling the magazine and strengthening the Mark of the Devourer.
 Pretty cool, huh?